CSCI-4830-002-2014/CSCI-4830-002-2014.github.io/hackathons/yelp/index.md

 ![d3_middleton](d3_middleton.png)

 Design a custom visualization for the interesting query you've picked.
 Draw a sketch first.
-Implement the visualization by modifying _d3/custom.html_.
+Implement the visualization by modifying _views/custom.html_.

-When you are done, submit (1) a photo of your hand-drawn sketch, (2) committed changes to _app.js_ and _d3/custom.html_, and (3) a screenshot of the visualization shown in a web browser.
+When you are done, commit your changes.
+Then, in the template (README.md), submit (1) a photo of your hand-drawn sketch, and (2) a screenshot of the visualization shown in a web browser.